twingly/twingly-search-api-ruby/README.md

 A Ruby gem for Twingly's Analytics API.
 Twingly is a blog indexing that provides a searchable API called Twingly Analytics.

+## Development

+This gem is still under active development, and will be subject to breaking changes up to release 1.0.0.

 ## Installation

 Add to your application's [Gemfile](http://bundler.io/gemfile.html) and then run `bundle`